datawire/ambassador-docs/docs/emissary/1.13/topics/install/aes-operator.md

 ## Install via Helm Chart

-You can also install the $productName$ Operator from a Helm Chart.
+You can also install the Ambassador Operator from a Helm Chart.
 The following Helm values are supported:

 * `image.name`: Operator image name
 * `image.pullPolicy`: Operator image pull policy